moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Alias: When Error Code is 'Retry Track Alias', the subscriber SHOULD re-issue the SUBSCRIBE with this Track Alias instead.
-If this Track Alias is already in use, the receiver MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).
+If this Track Alias is already in use, the subscriber MUST close the connection with a Duplicate Track Alias error ({{session-termination}}).